-Financial assets measured at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is reduced by expected credit losses.
-Interest income, foreign exchange gains and losses, expected credit loss, gain or loss on derecognition are recognised in profit or loss.
-Investment in debt instruments measured at FVOCI These assets are subsequently measured at fair value.
-Interest income, calculated using the effective interest method, foreign exchange gains and losses and expected credit loss are recognised in profit or loss.
+Financial assets These assets are subsequently measured at amortised cost using the effective measured at interest method.
+The amortised cost is reduced by expected credit losses. amortised cost Interest income, foreign exchange gains and losses, expected credit loss, gain or loss on derecognition are recognised in profit or loss.

+Investment in debt instruments calculated using the effective interest method, foreign exchange gains and losses and expected credit loss are recognised in profit or loss.
 Other net gains and losses are recognised in OCI.
 On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.

-Investment in equity instruments designated at FVOCI These assets are subsequently measured at fair value.
-Dividends are recognised as income in profit or loss on the date on which the Bank's right to receive payment is established.
+Investment in equity These assets are subsequently measured at fair value.
+Dividends are instruments recognised as income in profit or loss on the date on which the Bank's right designated at to receive payment is established.
 Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.